When 40,000 people lined up at the start line of the 2018 Virgin Money London Marathon on 22 April, there was one participant who was unique.

 The batteries in his suit allowed him to travel four miles at a time before they needed recharging, which meant a lot of time at the side of the road.

-It was a grueling journey, and one which took more than 36 hours.
+It was a gruelling journey, and one which took more than 36 hours.
 This meant completing the second half contending with open roads and London city commuters on the Monday, but a team of spotters, a physio and a mechanic helped him march onwards.

 One of the spotters was Wayne Howe, one of Simon’s best friends who explained how they helped keep him moving.